jhuckaby/simplebot/README.md

 	FAQ command answer
 	FAQ list
-	FAQ delete NUMBER
+	FAQ delete NAME

 This registers a custom FAQ command and associates some text with it.
 Then, users can recall the FAQ answer by entering the custom command just like any other bot command.
-You can also use "!faq list" to get a list of all the FAQ commands for the current channel, and "!faq delete NUMBER" to delete them.
+You can also use "!faq list" to get a list of all the FAQ commands for the current channel, and "!faq delete NAME" to delete them.
 Examples:

 	!faq myserver Welcome to my server!
 Please read the rules at http://myserver.com/rules/ !myserver
 	!faq list
-	!faq delete 1
+	!faq delete myserver

+To control which users have access to view FAQs, set the access level for the 'faqview' pseudo-command, like this:

+	!access set faqview voice

 ## Google Calendar Group